Types of Motorhomes

 A Class C motorhome is almost a cross behind a Class A and a Class B; it has the space and sleeping room that’s more like that of a Class A, but it is built upon a truck or van, like a Class B. You truly get the best of both worlds with a Class c RV because you get the power, mobility, and easy navigability of a Class B, but you get the space and amenities of a Class A.

 This motorhome will give you the power to go almost anywhere and do almost anything!
-If you’re all about adventure, but you also want something that’s easier to drive and store, then a Class B motorhome is what you need!
+If you’re all about adventure, but you also want something that’s easier to drive and store, then a new Class C motorhome or a used Class C motorhome is what you need!

 If you’ve decided to buy a Class A motorhome, you’ve probably done so because you’ll typically have multiple people in the RV with you.